HJW012/41014-GroupProject/submission_folder/README.txt

     b.
 Add the custom message folder to the MATLAB path by executing: addpath('FILEPATH DISPLAYED')
         savepath
     c.
 Restart MATLAB and verify that you can use the custom messages.
 Type "rosmsg list" and ensure that the output contains the generated custom message types.
+These should be as follows:
+	i.   ar_track_alvar/AlvarMarker
+	ii.  ar_track_alvar/AlvarMarkers
+	iii. ar_track_alvar_msgs/AlvarMarker
+	iv.  ar_track_alvar_msgs/AlvarMarkers

 HAVING SUCCESSFULLY INSTALLED THE CUSTOM ROS MESSAGES LIBRARY IN MATLAB YOU CAN NOW RUN THE SIMULATION